FifoF/novelette/README.md

 Expected release late March 2023.

-UPDATE, March 13, 2023: Novelette works in its most essential features.
+UPDATE, March 20, 2023: Novelette works in its most essential features.
 The frills also work, but are likely to be revised.
-In particular, use of images is temporarily disabled.
+Since TeXlive 2023 will soon be available, I will delay Novelette until my own system has both 2022 and 2023 running.

 If you would like to try Novelette (Linux, for now), do this: Copy directory tex/lualatex/novelette to your home directory.
-Look inside for file sample-document.tex.
+Look inside for file novelette-samplefile.tex.
 Build it to PDF with this command:
 ```
-lualatex sample-document
+lualatex novelette-samplefile
 ```
 If you are missing any packages in your TeX setup, then you will see the usual problems.
 Novelette does not use a lot of packages, so you should